FrikandelbroodjeCommunity/FrikanUtils/FrikanUtils-ProjectMer/README.md

 ﻿# About the project MER module

-The audio module assists in playing music files through dummies or speakers.
+The Project MER module assists in loading schematics and spawning them.

 > [!NOTE]
 > Documentation for developers is still a work in progress and will be put in